decking notice

 What will LP do to fix my deck?

-After you register and file a claim, LP will work with you to determine if you have decking that is the subject of this notice.
-If you do have decking subject to the notice, an inspection will be arranged.
+After you register and file a claim, LP will work with you to determine if you have decking that is the subject of this recall.
+If you do have decking subject to the recall, an inspection will be arranged.
 The results of that inspection may determine that the deck is prematurely deteriorating and if so, it will be remedied – at no cost to you.
 LP will arrange to have work performed by an independent contractor.

 LP will arrange to take back the material.
-Contact www.deckingnotice.com or call 1-888-325-1184.
+Please contact LP Customer Support at 1 (888) 325-1184.

 What products will be used to replace affected decking?